The Kosmosis Approach to Crypto Rug Pull Detection: The Use Case of Rug Pull Prevention

 \section{The Use Case of Rug Pull Prevention}

-To illustrate the vision of Kosmosis-enabled rug pull prevention methods, this section introduces a hypothetical user story\footnote{The user story method of use case illustration is adopted from our previous work in \cite{NeLe10alphaUC,Neumann2012dissPreprint}.} centered around a character we name Bob, a crypto market participant.
+To illustrate the vision of Kosmosis-enabled rug pull prevention methods, this section introduces a hypothetical user story centered around a character we name Bob, a crypto market participant.
+The story telling method of use case illustration was adopted from our previous work in \cite[pp.~207--209]{Neumann2013dissBook}.
 The Kosmosis user story is designed to provide a relatable perspective on how individuals like Bob are affected by such fraudulent activities.
-The story of Bob, while fictional, is grounded in a series of real-world rug pulls that took place in 2021.
+The fictional story of Bob is grounded in a series of real-world rug pulls that took place in 2021.
 All rug pulls were carried out by the same fraudulent \ac{nft} creator and Twitter user known as Homer\_eth.
 In Section \ref{sub:extended_user_story}, we outline how the series of rug pulls experienced by Bob might have unfolded differently had he been equipped with a Kosmosis-enabled fraud prevention mechanism at the time.